Francis Fukuyama, Olga Tokarczuk, Alev Scott, Michael Talbot.

 Rana Mitter explores identity in the writing of Polish novelist Olga Tokarczuk and the thinking of Francis Fukuyama.
 Alev Scott and Michael Talbot discuss the Ottoman Empire.

-What's it like to be banned from your own country or to have your writing spark a row?
-Rana Mitter's guests talk identity, borders, forest landscapes and the long impact of the Ottoman empire.
+Rana Mitter explores identity, borders, and forest landscapes and looks at the long impact of the Ottoman empire.
 The American political scientist Francis Fukuyama is associated with the phrase "the end of history".
 His latest book Identity: The Demand for Dignity and the Politics of Resentment looks at what he sees as the threats to Liberalism.

 The Polish novelist Olga Tokarczuk won the 2018 Man Booker International Prize for her novel Flights.
 Her latest novel to be translated into English by Antonia Lloyd Jones is called Drive Your Plow over the Bones of the Dead and became the film Spoor directed by directed by Agnieszka Holland.
-Her writing has been called anti-Catholic.
+She's in the UK to take part in festivals at Cambridge and the London Literature Festival at the Southbank Centre.

 You can find more discussions about borders, home and belonging in this playlist of programmes https://bbc.in/2QALzkL